The Restaurant Capital Lifecycle | Liberty Capital Group

 When Does Equity Make Sense?

-Use equity when: debt capacity is exhausted; you're in a growth phase that won't produce cash returns for 3+ years; you want a partner who brings strategic value beyond capital; or you're positioning for a significant liquidity event and need a co-investor who can facilitate that exit.
+Use equity when debt capacity is exhausted, you're in a growth phase with no cash returns for 3+ years, or you want a partner who brings strategic value beyond capital.

 What Is Your Restaurant Actually Worth?

 Valuation is not vanity.
-It is the number that determines every strategic option available to you — and most operators don't know theirs until they've already made expensive decisions.
+It determines every strategic option available to you.

 Single Unit / Micro